commercialhaskell/stack/doc/GUIDE.md

 NOTE: That's it, the heavy content of this guide is done!
 Everything from here on out is simple explanations of commands.
 Congratulations!

-Generally, you don't need to worry about where stack stores various files.
+Generally, you don't need to worry about where Stack stores various files.
 But some people like to know this stuff.
 That's when the `stack path` command is useful.